 Bringing to life a different architectural era, this home in McLean, VA, is presented with beautiful earth tones to blend with the surrounding landscape while its actual height is masked by the characteristic gambrel roof to blend with the neighbouring buildings.
 While the exterior exhibits Tudor-style windows, flared eaves, and decorative transoms, the interior showcases coffered ceilings, bay windows, and soft colours.

 4. Architectural Classicism: Greek Revival

 Retaining just the granite walls of the original building, this revamped home is successful in blending a modern range of glass and wood with the former stone creating a novel aesthetic that sits perfectly in its woodland context.
-The open façade design combined with the double height ceilings facilitate the transcending of nature through the extensive glass walls channelling light and nature views into the interior of the house.
+The open façade design combined with the double-height ceilings facilitates the transcending of nature through the extensive glass walls channeling light and nature views into the interior of the house.
 Moreover, the employment of cantilevering strategies brings about an innovative treehouse effect in the private zone of the house.

 6. Architectural Classicism: Caribbean Cottage

 This grandiose resort-like seasonal home is tailored for its exotic indoor-outdoor experiences.
-The blurring of the boundaries between the interior and the exterior is achieved through diverse transitional spaces like courtyards, terraces, porches and balconies spread along the H-shaped orientation of this coastal home as well as the airy interiors promoting expansive views over the water.
-Reflecting the Caribbean style are the architectural features of the French openings, louvered shutters and bonnet roof.
+The blurring of the boundaries between the interior and the exterior is achieved through diverse transitional spaces like courtyards, terraces, porches, and balconies spread along with the H-shaped orientation of this coastal home as well as the airy interiors promoting expansive views over the water.
+Reflecting the Caribbean style are the architectural features of the French openings, louvered shutters, and bonnet roof.